jbeaudette3/Fetch/Notes.md

 In doing some initial perusing through the data, I found some curiosities and had questions:

+- Is there an API I should be aware of for easier connectivity?

 <u>Reciepts Table</u>
 - What are the +/- 430 test brands listed in the most recent recipets?
 Is this something I should be aware of for the future and/or be keeping an eye on how these brands perform?
 - Barcode: Item 4011 - Item not found.
 What is this product?